Dynamical quantum phase transitions from random matrix theory: Main results

 Therefore, $L$ denotes the size of the chain and $N$ is the number of flipped spins in the state.
 The corresponding Loschmidt amplitude is

 the echo is $\mL_N (t) = \lvert \mG_N (t) \rvert^2$, and we define the dynamical free energy as

 where $t$ and $\tau$ are related through scaling:

 Notice that $f_N( \tau )$ is normalized by $N^2$, not by the total number $L$ of qubits, hence it significantly differs from previous approaches \cite{LeClair:1995,Heyl:Ising}.
-The Loschmidt return rate $- \ln \mL_N (t)$ is not an extensive quantity here and remains finite in the thermodynamic limit (see Methods).
+The Loschmidt return rate $- \ln \mL_N (t)$ is not an extensive quantity here and remains finite in the thermodynamic limit (see Section \ref{sec:Methods}).
 We will define $f( \tau )$ as the result of taking first the thermodynamic limit $L\rightarrow \infty$ and then the limit $N\rightarrow\infty$, when we consider only {\it even} values of $N$ to compute the limit.

-Our main results are: \begin{main} There is a third order dynamical phase transition in $f(\tau)$ occurring at $\tau_{\rm cr}\approx 0.33137$. \end{main} \begin{main} The third order phase transition persists in the thermodynamic limit $L,N\rightarrow \infty$ with $t=N\tau$ and constant ratio $L/N >1.2$. \end{main} \begin{main} For $\tau<\tau_{\rm cr}$ the difference in $f_N(\tau)$ between considering the thermodynamic limit and a chain of length $L$ decreases exponentially with $L-N$ if $L> 2N$. \end{main} Moreover, we prove that the phase transition is robust against the presence of impurities in the preparation of the initial state \eqref{eq:psi0}.
+Our main results are: \begin{mdframed}[style=MyFrame] \begin{main} There is a third order dynamical phase transition in $f(\tau)$ occurring at $\tau_{\rm cr}\approx 0.33137$. \end{main} \begin{main} The third order phase transition persists in the thermodynamic limit $L,N\rightarrow \infty$ with $t=N\tau$ and constant ratio $L/N >1.2$. \end{main} \begin{main} For $\tau<\tau_{\rm cr}$ the difference in $f_N(\tau)$ between considering the thermodynamic limit and a chain of length $L$ decreases exponentially with $L-N$ if $L> 2N$. \end{main} Moreover, we prove that the phase transition is robust against the presence of impurities in the preparation of the initial state \eqref{eq:psi0}. \end{mdframed} The first result means that the dynamical free energy $f(\tau)$ is not analytic, but rather has a discontinuity in its third derivative at $\tau_{\rm cr}$.
+Furthermore, although taking $L \to \infty$ first is a convenient simplification, by main result \ref{main2} the phase transition remains valid at finite density $N/L$.
 We stress that, whilst main results \ref{main1} \& \ref{main2} require $N \to \infty$ taking only even values, main result \ref{main3} also holds for the odd case.
 This will be shown in detail below.
-All our main results are mathematically rigorous, and are proven using RMT.
+All of our main results are mathematically sound, and are proven (or substantiated) using RMT.
 Dealing with real-time evolution requires the development of new techniques, which constitutes the main technical contribution of this paper.